MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-preview-api-lifecycle.md

 ---

-## How to update to a newer version of the API
+## How to update to a newer API version

 - For Azure SDKs: use a newer API version by updating to a [newer version of the SDK](https://azure.github.io/azure-sdk/releases/latest/index.html?search=containerservicefleet).
 - For Azure CLI: Update the CLI itself and the fleet extension to the latest version by running `az upgrade` and `az extension update --name fleet`.